PooyehA/Deep-LASI/docs/source/documentation.rst

 Supported Data Formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-While *Deep-LASI* was developed to handle movie files containing single-molecule data, it can also import recorded data from other sources (see below).
+*Deep-LASI* was developed to handle movie files containing single-molecule data.
+Nevertheless, it can also import recorded data from other sources (see below).
 We are happy to support other image formats to make *Deep-LASI* compatible with other systems and software packages.
 Please get in touch with us in the Forum and/or via ...

 **TIFF, Tagged Image File Format (.tif)**

 *Deep-LASI* accepts movie files in the Tagged Image File Format (*.tif*).
-These files can contain stacks of widefield images with
+These files can contain stacks of widefield/TIRF images with
-one or multiple detection channel, if an optosplit was used.
+one or multiple detection channel for different laser excitation schemes.
 Choose this file format if you want to load raw data from e.g. emCCD cameras.

 **PicoQuant universal file format (.ptu)**